 Fax: (802) 656-4076

-Please visit the Student Financial Services website to find answers to questions or to submit an email to a Counselor by using the 'Ask Us' feature.
+Please use the Student Financial Services website as a valuable resource to find answers to questions, or email a counselor at email@example.com.

 Changes in Credit Hour Load